AlfredQuan/Rouguelike/README.md

   - Pause during run with `P` to show cheat menu

 Notes
+- See docs/ARCHITECTURE.md for the architecture spec.
+Update it first before code changes.
 - This is a minimal, clean scaffold to iterate quickly.
 Replace placeholder art and expand systems as needed.